MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Essbase.md

 ## Connecting to the Oracle Essbase Data Source

-1. Follow the instruction in [Power Query Essbase connector](power-query-essbase-connector.md) to connect to an Essbase server via Import mode.
+1. Follow the instructions above to connect to an Essbase server via Import mode.

 2. Expand the tree to drill down to your desired server, application and database until it exposes the measures and dimensions for your database.
 For now, select your measures and only one dimension level.
 Pick the most important dimension level.
 In later steps, we'll build the result by incrementally adding more dimensions levels.